codepath/android_guides/Using-Android-Async-Http-Client.md

 ### Setup

-We simply need to add the library to our `app/build.gradle` file:
+Normally, we would simply need to add the library to our `app/build.gradle` file:

 ```gradle
 dependencies {